 - City tour

-- On the city tour, you will visit all the historical sites like mosques, Houses, Gardens, Museums, Holy shrine, Citadel, Mausoleum, Tombs, and ...
+- On the city tour, you will visit all the historical sites like mosques, Houses, Gardens, Museums, Holy shrines, citadels, mausoleums, Tombs, and ...

-- In an excursion tour of Shiraz, you will visit the historical sites which are located out of the Shiraz city.
+- On an excursion tour of Shiraz, you will visit the historical sites which are located outside of Shiraz city.

 Among these historical sites that usually are belonged to the Achaemenian and Sassanid eras the Persepolis, Naghsh E Rostam, and Pasargadae are the most famous ones.

 When you arrive in Shiraz on the first day's morning Nasir Ol Molk Mosque or Pink Mosque is the first place that is calling you.
 The smallest Qajar-era mosque with mesmerizing decorations and sophisticated carvings that captures your heart immediately.
 But why the early morning?
 If you go by 9 am, you will enjoy a wonderful interplay of lights and shades caused by the sun rays seeping through the colorful stained glass of doors and windows.